Professional Accounting Technician | Tax Technician Standard | Level 4 Higher Apprenticeship

 Individuals in the role of a Professional Accounting/Tax Technician will have responsibility for creating, and / or verifying and reviewing, accurate and timely financial information within the organisation in which they are employed or on behalf of another organisation.
 This will be performed in order to meet relevant ethical, professional and legal standards, and will utilise the individual’s knowledge of the business systems and processes, as well as standard accounting and tax practices.
 This role may exist in an accounting practice, a professional services company, HMRC or the accounting function of a business or other organisation.

-The objective of the qualification is to support the learner’s role in the workplace, providing the opportunity to learn and evidence knowledge and skills as part of an apprenticeship.
+The objective of the qualification is to support the learner’s role in the workplace, providing the opportunity to learn and evidence knowledge as part of an apprenticeship.
 This qualification has been developed to support learners completing the Professional Accounting/Tax Technician Apprenticeship Standard and covers the knowledge, skills and behaviours of the standard.

 You must have an employer in place and be in a suitable administration role that covers the themes in the course information tab to complete this apprenticeship.